pinnaculum/py-multiformats-cid/README.rst

 Stable release
 ~~~~~~~~~~~~~~

-To install CID, run this command in your terminal:
+To install *py-multiformats-cid*, run this command in your terminal:

 .. code-block:: console